microa/Video-Datasets/README.md

 <br> [BOSS DATASET](http://videodatasets.org/BOSSdata): The BOSS dataset is a fairly realistic dataset for pose, action and interaction recognition.
 It was originally captured as part of the Eureka's Celtic Initiative "BOSS : On Board Wireless Secured Video Surveillance BOSS" project.
 It consists of video/audio recordings of acted actions inside a moving train.
 It used multiple calibrated cameras.

+<br> [MPII Human Pose Dataset](http://human-pose.mpi-inf.mpg.de/): MPII Human Pose dataset is a state of the art benchmark for evaluation of articulated human pose estimation.
+The dataset includes around 25K images containing over 40K people with annotated body joints.
+The images were systematically collected using an established taxonomy of every day human activities.
+Overall the dataset covers 410 human activities and each image is provided with an activity label.
+Each image was extracted from a YouTube video and provided with preceding and following un-annotated frames.
+In addition, for the test set we obtained richer annotations including body part occlusions and 3D torso and head orientations.

 ### Object

 <br> [THE UTUAV URBAN TRAFFIC DATASET](http://videodatasets.org/UTUAV): We present the UTUAV dataset which consists of three different scenes captured in the second largest city of Colombia: Medellín.
 Road user classes representative of those in emerging countries such as Colombia, have been choosen: motorcycles (MC), light vehicles (LV) and heavy vehicles (HV).